-There are many beaches surrounding Albany, with Middleton Beach being the most popular, and the closest to the town centre!
-View the Albany WA Beaches Map for all the Albany Beaches.
+There are many beaches surrounding the City of Albany, with Middleton Beach being the most popular, and the closest to the town centre!

 Albany is one of the best places in WA to venture out for day trips to see whales in the Great Southern Ocean.
 Despite Albany's whaling past, the Humpback and the Southern Right Whales use the sheltered southern bays for mating and raising their calves.
 Whales are frequently spotted from the lookouts between May and October.